 - Individuals who are expecting to receive a pension based on their spouse's National Insurance Contributions.
-This is currently 60% of the Basic State Pension while their spouse is alive and 100% if they are widowed or divorced. - Employed married women who, between 1948 and 1977m chose to pay reduced rates of National Insurance on the assumption that they would receive a derived pension based on their husband's contributions (known as the Reduced Rate Election).
+This is currently 60% of the Basic State Pension while their spouse is alive and 100% if they are widowed or divorced. - Employed married women who, between 1948 and 1977 chose to pay reduced rates of National Insurance on the assumption that they would receive a derived pension based on their husband's contributions (known as the Reduced Rate Election).
 This is also 60% of the Basic State Pension while their spouse is alive and 100% if they are widowed or divorced.

-While the Government has indicated that a state pension based on partner's contributions will be discontinued for the first group of individuals reaching SPA under the single-tier pension, they have not outlined plans for the transition.
+Under the measures set out in the Pension Bill now before parliament those in the first group reaching SPA under the single-tier provision will not be able to claim on their partner's contributions.
 However, the White Paper indicates that, under the single-tier, the majority of people will be eligible for a state pension above the basic level of means-tested support based on their own National Insurance contributions and will therefore not need to receive a pension based on their spouse's contributions.
 However, this is difficult to estimate as the data linking spouses' records is not available.

-In contrast, the White Paper outlines provisions for the transition for the second group of women: they will be able to access a single-tier pension based on their own contributions up to the implementation date for the single-tier pension.
+In contrast, the Pensions Bill outlines provisions for the transition for the second group of women: they will be able to access a single-tier pension based on their own contributions up to the implementation date for the single-tier pension.
 This will include an amount equivalent to the full rate of the 'married woman's' basic pension rate, ensuring that they are not worse off under the new rules.